 It is a very welcoming move that eases out the whole process of apply Rohtang Pass permits as it has been known to be a very nightmarish experience in the past.
 Still, in-season time, you might have some frustrating encounters.

 Oddly, you do not need Rohtang Pass permit when you travel from Kaza or Keylong side.
 Hence, when you travel to Spiti Valley from the Kinnaur side, you do not need any permits for Rohtang Pass.
 So, one less thing to prepare or worry about on your adventure road trip to Spiti Valley.

 4. Limited Season of Travel – June to September

 The roads to Spiti Valley from Manali to Kaza side opens up in June along with the opening of the whole route between Gramphu (a small diversion point on Manali – Leh Highway ahead of Rohtang Pass) to Kunzum Pass to Kaza.

-Kunzum Pass opens in late May – early June
+Kunzum Pass opens in late May or early June

 In fact, the snow clearance operation on Manali to Kaza road from Kaza side starts from March itself.
 First, the GREF clears the snow from Kaza to Losar and then move towards Kunzum Pass.
-Finally, the snow clearance operations go beyond Batal up to Chota Dhara / Chatru which falls under other division.
+Finally, the snow clearance operations go beyond Batal up to Chota Dhara / Chatru, which falls under other divisions.